Civil servant car insurance

 What happens if I lose my civil servant status?

 No, not all insurance companies offer special rates for civil servants.
-It is a voluntary offering by insurers.
+It is a voluntary offering by the insurers.

 Subscribe to our newsletter